 In the foyer, there was a closet and this built-in area that was a mini-beverage bar of sorts.

 A Keurig coffee maker was available with several different coffees.

 Two complimentary bottles of water came with the room.

-Below the counter, there was a safe, mini-fridge, and cabinet with storage.
+Below the counter was a safe, mini-fridge, and cabinet with storage.

 Perhaps, the best part of the room was the view.

 Below you can see the view much better.
-You can tell how close it is to the parks.
+You can tell how close this location is to the parks.
 Disney’s Swan and Dolphin is the triangular structure on the left-hand side of the image.

 Anyway, it was a good thirty minutes later when I finished things up.
 Traveling with a blogger requires a good amount of patience.

 My initial thought about this Bonnet Creek Wyndham is that everything was so clean.
-In the midst of a pandemic world, cleanliness has become a security.
+Unfortunately, amid a pandemic world, cleanliness has become security.
 I don’t know about you, but I’ve become a bit of a germophobe during this season of life.

 After wrapping up photos, it was time for a hot shower and a little gazing out the window of my room with a view.